kevgo/run-that-app/README.md

 #### What if I compile an app myself?

-Run-that-app can build apps from source for you.
-If you want to do it yourself, add the app that you compiled to the PATH and call _run-that-app_ with the `--include-path` switch to make it run your app.
+Add the app that you compiled to the PATH and call _run-that-app_ with the `--include-path` option.
 In this case _run-that-app_ does not guarantee that the app has the correct version.

 #### What about apps is written in NodeJS, Python, or Ruby?